-"Can I bury a shipping container" is a standard question that the ContainerAuction.com staff is asked on a very regular.
+"Can I bury a shipping container" is a standard question that the ContainerAuction.com staff is asked on a very regular basis.
 People want to bury shipping containers for many reasons, and some of the most common are:

 |The first initial response when someone asks for advice on burying a container is "no, you should not try to bury a shipping container."
 Shipping containers are designed to carry weight in their corners.
 When done properly, it's not uncommon to see containers stacked four or five units high – and the weight is all carried in the corners, where the corner beams carry all of the weight.
 The side walls an top of a container are normally constructed of 2.0mm thick corrugated steel sheets, without additional beams for support.
 If you load weight of any type, dirt, boxes, or just about anything and the weight is distributed over the entire container wall or top, given time it will gradually cave in or collapse, as can been seen with this buried shipping container in Florida.|

 |If you're insistent on burying a shipping container, some people have done it successfully.
 One option is pouring concrete forms to support the weight from the side of the container, however if you're going that far you need to ask yourself if you really even need a container once you have the concrete forms in place.
 The most cost effective method that we've seen is to bury a shipping container is to use Gabion baskets.
 Gabion baskets are the steel cages that you often see on the highway filled with stone to support hills or as bridge abutments.
 Every location is unique, as are each container project.
 So the following section is a general guideline for successfully burying a shipping container.
 Each project should be planned out for their specific needs and geographic relief.|